 Dr Padma Nanayakkara MBBS, FRACGP, DCH graduated from University of Columbo in 1980 and worked in the Royal Canberra Hospital and Woden Valley Hospital in Canberra until moving to Armidale in 1986.
 She then worked as a Career Medical Officer at the Armidale and New England Hospital for several years until going into Practice in 1990.
 She has post graduate qualification in Family Medicine, Family Planning and Womens Health and is a Fellow of the Royal Australasian College of General Practitioners.
 She has a special interest in paediatrics, family planning, sexual health and women’s health including menopause.

-Dr David Ford, MBBS completed post-graduate Medicine at the University of Sydney in 2010 after undertaking a degree in Agricultural Science.
-David worked as a resident at RPA hospital as part of his early training before he and his wife moved to Armidale in February 2013.
-His interests include paediatrics, sexual health and aged care medicine.
+Dr David Ford, MBBS, FRACGP, completed post-graduate Medicine at the University of Sydney in 2010 after undertaking a degree in Animal and Veterinary Bioscience.
+David worked as a resident at RPA hospital as part of his early training before he and his wife moved to Armidale in 2013.
+In addition to his role as a GP at Faulkner St, he works as a Senior lecturer at the Rural School of Medicine, UNE.
+David is interested in all aspects of general medicine including paediatrics, sexual health and aged care.

-Dr David Healey, BMed, MPallC, FRACGP, graduated from the University of Newcastle in 1987.
+Dr David Healey, BMed, MPallC, FRACGP, Clin Dip Pall Med, graduated from the University of Newcastle in 1987.
 He has been a General Practitioner since 1990.
 He is a country boy through and through, having been raised in Bathurst, NSW.
 He has always practised in country and regional areas, having worked in Tamworth, central Victoria, and Taree.
 He enjoys all aspects of general practice, including antenatal care, caring for children, adult medicine and skin cancer care, but is especially skilled in Aged Care and Palliative Care.
-He has a Masters in Palliative Care, is a Tutor in Palliative Care at Flinders University, and is a member of the Australia and New Zealand Society of Palliative Medicine.
+He has a Masters in Palliative Care, and a Clinical Diploma in Palliative Medicine, and is a member of the Australia and New Zealand Society of Palliative Medicine.
 He loves to work with his patients to help better their health and has a passion for good quality care.

 Dr Alexandra Draney MBBS Bsc(Med), FRACGP

-Alex and her family have just relocated to Armidale from Sydney.
+Alex and her family relocated to Armidale in 2017 from Sydney.

-Dr Paul Kennedy MBBS, FRACGP with 30 years of experience, has returned home to Armidale after four years of remote area occupation health work.
-Dr Kennedy has a passion for work place medicine/medical assessments including Coal Mining, Road, Maritime and Aviation Medicals; he is DAME, Rail and Coal Industry accredited for NSW and QLD.
+Dr Paul Kennedy MBBS, MRACGP with 35 years of experience, has returned home to Armidale after four years of remote area occupation health work.
+Dr Kennedy has a passion for work place medicine/medical assessments including Coal Mining, Road, Maritime and Aviation Medicals, Rail and Coal Industry accredited for NSW and QLD.

 Dr Marcia Whalen has recently joined us bringing with her 23 years experience in family medicine and sports medicine.
 Marcia joins us from Newport Beach, California and has been a volunteer physician for the United States Olympic Training Centre and the USA Water Polo team.
 Marcia specialises in family medicine, sports medicine and nutrition.